 Standards for AV/Video Systems in Supreme and Appellate Court Courtrooms

-Please review this document prior to our teleconference meeting on X date.
-A proposed agenda will be circulated prior to the meeting.

-This first draft of a standards document for Supreme and Appellate Court Webcasting is intended to provide a starting point for discussion by the members of the workgroup that can be finalized in an iterative fashion.
+This working draft of a standards document for Supreme and Appellate Court Webcasting is intended to provide a point for discussion by the members of the workgroup that can be finalized in an iterative fashion.
 Agreement and approval of the technical standards is time sensitive, however, as there is a need to employ them for design of the Supreme Court rooms during this fiscal year in order to take advantage of available funding.
 So, priority should be given to reviewing, improving and approving the technical standards so that design work can be contracted and implemented.

 The document is formatted with a project description and rationale and then with sections for AV/Video technical standards for courtrooms and operational standards for webcasting for public outreach.
-The technical standards section has been populated with a lot of information drawn from experience with actual systems.
+The technical standards section has been populated with a lot of information drawn from experience with actual systems, and includes both specific technical recommendations and the business reasons for them.
 The operational standards section is less defined because the project is still relatively new, but some suggested operational issues and practices have been included based on work performed over the past year.
 The intent is for the workgroup to consider and perhaps research some of these issues further.
 It’s expected that the technical section will be much easier and quicker to consider and complete.
+Ideally, the technical standards should be ultimately driven by the courtroom’s operational needs

 Project Description